Introduction

 - Inactive users

-- Invalid or outdated addresses This helps reduce bounce rates and boosts engagement metrics.
+- Invalid or outdated email addresses

-Step 3: Begin Sending Low Volumes
+Step 3: Begin with Low Email Volumes (IP Warming Strategy)

 Step 4: Monitor Email Metrics

-- Bounce rates
+- Bounce Rate:

 Step 5: Adjust and Optimize

-- Slow down your send rate
+- Slow down your sending volume

-- Pause and re-clean your list
+- Clean and verify your email list

 Tools to Help You Warm Up an IP Address